vishalghosh7/NewsWOW/README.md

 # NewsWow

+## Brief
-NewsWow is a tool that can be used for a daily use in various fields and by various individuals, organisations, and in many industries.
+NewsWow is a **_automated _news _parsing _tool** that can be used in different fields like medicine, sports, finance, etc., and by various individuals, organisations, and in many industries.
+It has been developed with an intent to help organisations save time on **collecting the latest news data** from **all over the internet** without devoting much of their time in the process.